-On receipt of the written appeal the Chief Operating Officer will:-
+On receipt of the written appeal the Chief of Operations and Estates will:-

-Arrange to see the employee at the earliest possible opportunity, the date to be agreed between the Chief Operating Officer and the employee.
+- Arrange to see the employee at the earliest possible opportunity, the date to be agreed between the Chief of Operations and Estates and the employee.

-Following the appeal meeting and within seven working days, the Chief Operating Officer will:-
+Following the appeal meeting and within seven working days, the Chief of Operations and Estates will:-

-If the Chief Operating Officer decides that the appeal should be upheld, he/she will inform the Director of Human Resources and Executive Dean/ Head of Department what action should be taken.
+If the Chief of Operations and Estates decides that the appeal should be upheld, he/she will inform the Director of Human Resources and Executive Dean/ Head of Department what action should be taken.